| File-Spector project and can be found at

 application will then parse any binary file according with the

+rules defined in the format file.
 It is impossible for one to guess how one organises its

 binary format.
 Because of this the application should mainly